sebavidal10/node-commits/README.md

 npm run start
 ```

-You must have your machine configured to run Node.js applications and the permissions to push the commits to the repository.
+You must have your machine configured to run Node.js applications and the permissions to push the commits to the repository.e